EmilioPanti/worm/README.md

 <br>

 These problems are due to two implementation choices:
-1) the operations are guided primarily by the execution phase and second by the agents
+1) the operations are guided primarily by the execution phase and secondly by the agents
 2) for each agent, the links of all the phases up to now executed are generated -- not just the current one
 ```
 for each phase {